Skip to content

 Experiments

 An experiment is the central unit of work in MINT.
-It has a unique code, a type (which determines the design fields and which plugins can act on it), a status that progresses through a lifecycle, optional collaborators, and accumulated analysis results.
+It has a unique type-scoped code, a type, a status, optional dates, optional collaborators, one design-data payload, and analysis results keyed by plugin.

 [Screenshot: experiment detail page with header, design panel, analyze tab, and results tab]